-The device itself is made out of metallic parts.
-Buttons have an authentic ‘click’ sound when pressed.
-The device can be placed on the desk with the included mount or you can can mount it onto a pedestal with the DZUS screws if you wish.
-The MCDU is built to last and feels like it could take many years of use without any considerable wear.
+The main chassis of the device itself is made out of metal and powder coated with Airbus grey paint.
+Buttons have an authentic click sound when pressed.
+The device can be used as a standalone module with placement on a desk or you can can mount it onto a OEM or replica pedestal with compatible DZUS screws.
+The MCDU is built with high quality materials and feels like it could take many years of use without any considerable wear.

-I was pleasantly surprised to find that the LCD only ‘wakes up’ or turns on when the battery on the overhead of the Airbus is enabled.
+The FDS hardware was assigned as an MCDU using the IITcreator software included with Jeehell.
+I was pleasantly surprised to find the LCD only wakes up or turns on when the battery on the overhead of the Airbus is enabled, syncing appropriately with the aircraft electrical bus.
 The color LCD screen is brilliant, bright, and presents the fonts of the MCDU well with a good wide viewing angle.
 Backlighting is excellent…take a look at the photos and judge yourself!

 Setup was straight forward (after the initial confusion) and the MCDU is beautifully crafted, sturdy and authentic with good attention to detail.
 It adds a strong sense of realism to the cockpit.
 Documentation could be improved, but the level of service by FDS is remarkable, and they have a proven track record to help you with your setup if you have any issues or concerns.